Qigong is a traditional Chinese practice of exercise for health, fitness and well-being.

-The main differences between Qigong and Tai Chi is that Tai Chi is also a martial art.
-Because they are derived from martial art movements, which ensure that you are not vulnerable to attack, the range of movements in Tai Chi is more limited than Qigong.
+Tai Chi is also a martial art.
+Because it is derived from martial art movements, which ensure that you are not vulnerable to attack, the range of movements in Tai Chi is more limited than Qigong.
 By comparison Qigong movements are more free flowing, expansive and expressive.

 Tai Chi is usually practiced as a form, a sequence of movements changing from one posture to another by way of connecting movements.
 Depending on the form practiced, it may take between six to twenty minutes to perform a Tai Chi, and with regular practice can take a year or longer to learn.